sst/guide/_chapters/organizing-serverless-projects.md

 - **notify-job** service: Sends you a text message after a user successfully makes a purchase.

-> TODO: infrastructure is not made up of services
-The infrastructure is created by the following services:
+The infrastructure on the other hand is created by the following stacks in CDK:

-- **auth** service: Defines a Cognito User and Identity pool used to store user data.
+- **CognitoStack**: Defines a Cognito User and Identity pool used to store user data.
-- **database** service: Defines a DynamoDB table called `notes` used to store notes data.
+- **DynamoDBStack**: Defines a DynamoDB table called `notes` used to store notes data.
-- **uploads** service: Defines an S3 bucket used to store note images.
+- **S3Stack**: Defines an S3 bucket used to store note images.

 ### Microservices + Monorepo